popoyuyu/capstone/capstone-proposal.md

 - MySQL workbench
 - JavaScript
 - firebase
+- map api (google, openlayers, tomtom, mapbox, HERE, mapfit) might pivot from google because it's not free and the other ones seem to function the same way i'd want it to

 Is there anything else you'd like your instructor to know?
 - Hopefully this project isn't beyond my capabilities